 - By the end of 2018, approximately 5,700 families had been reached through the program, of which 41% were from the Arab and Bedouin sectors, and 44% from the north of the country.

 - About 40% of recipient families have four or more children, and about 64% of the Jewish participant families (not including Haredim) are headed by single parents.

 - The parents in most of the families have 12 years of schooling, 17% have studied in higher education, and 27% have less than a high school education.

 - Most participants in the program are employed, but their incomes are low and allowances comprise the major source of their livelihood.

 - About 70% of the families in the program reported being in debt, and it is reasonable to assume that the real percentage is even higher.

 The flexible budget seems to serve families for a variety of expenses: household needs, employment, paying off debt, and more.
 However, not all recipient families use the assistance to the fullest extent and they avail of the funds to cover different types of expenses.

 - The sum used during the first year of the two-year program stands at only NIS 4,200, on average – a little over half of the total allocated sum.
-However, those who joined the program in 2017 used a larger sum.
+Those who joined the program in 2017 used a larger sum in the first year.

-- Overall, about 42% of the assistance is used by families for household needs (electrical appliances, furnishings, and household goods), about 28% is spent on employment (training advising, and equipment), and about 10% is spent on paying off debt.
+- About 42% of the assistance is used by families for household needs (electrical appliances, furnishings, and household goods), about 28% is spent on employment (training advising, and equipment), and about 10% is spent on paying off debt.